 The import of an item can be done by either clicking the import button on the right or via the context menu available by right clicking into the list.
 The import function is smart enough to probe all known formats independent of the file extension:

-Keys:PEM private key, PEM public key, DER private key, DER public key, PKCS#8 private key.
+Keys:PEM private key, PEM public key, DER private key, DER public key, PKCS#8 private key, SSH public key.

 RequestsDER request, PEM request, Netscape SPKAC request.

-CertificatesDER certificate, PEM certificate (PKCS#12 and PKCS#7 certificates must be imported with an extra button, because they can contain more than one certificate and key)
+CertificatesDER certificate, PEM certificate (PKCS#12 and PKCS#7 certificates must be imported with an extra button, because they may contain more than one certificate and key)

 After selecting the filename XCA will probe for the known formats of that item